LegendDuoKeeper/Pokermon-Ext/README.md

   - Carbink and Rockruff sometimes display an inaccurate total, cause currently unknown

-  - Diancie is currently an Uncommon joker for testing purposes, it probably will go back to Rare
+  - Several Jokers are currently a rarity stage below where they should likely end up to make more natural tests easier

 ---